Ananyaiitbhilai/Assignment1c/README.md

-# Medical Diagonis webApp
+# Medical Diagonis webApp 🌡
-## Our code
+## Code 💻
-we took the dataset from kaggel, Disease Symptom Dataset, then we filled nan in the columns were no symptom was present, then our dataset looks like this:
+We took the dataset from kaggel, Disease Symptom Dataset, then we filled nan in the columns were no symptom was present, then our dataset looks like this:
 ![](https://github.com/Ananyaiitbhilai/Assignment1c/blob/main/images/Screenshot%202022-02-21%20at%2012.39.05%20AM.png)<br>

 We printed the unique symptoms from symptom-severity csv file and applied label binarizer to each symptom.
 Here we used label binarzer, to convert each symptom into a binary matrix, e.g. itching refers to [1,0,0,.....,0] , skin_rashes refers to [0,1,0,0,.....,0] vector.
 We have 132 symptoms in the dataset.
 This implies we have length of array as 132.